Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

 Upgrading a multi-instance ServiceControl deployment must be done in stages.
 Some stages may require the use of the powershell scripts.

-### Upgrade the primary instance
+### Upgrade the primary/error instance

-The first step is to upgrade the primary ServiceControl instance.
-If the primary instance has audit ingestion enabled, then a new ServiceControl Audit instance will be created for it.
+The first step is to upgrade the primary/error ServiceControl instance.
+If the primary/error instance has audit ingestion enabled, then a new ServiceControl Audit instance will be created for it.

 NOTE: Once the primary instance has been upgraded, it will not subscribe to events being published by new secondary instances.
 All subscriptions to existing secondary instances will be retained.
 As the primary instance no longer requires the transport address of the secondary instances to send subscription requests, the `Queue_Address` property has been dropped from the `ServiceControl/RemoteInstances` configuration setting.

-### Upgrade the secondary instances
+### Upgrade the audit instance(s)

-Once the primary instance has been upgraded to version 4, secondary instances can be upgraded one at a time.
+Once the primary/error instance has been upgraded to version 5, audit instances can be upgraded one at a time.
 If a secondary instance has audit ingestion enabled, then a new ServiceControl Audit instance will be created for it.

 If a secondary instance has error ingestion turned off, then it cannot be upgraded to version 4.
 The recommended course of action is to replace the existing instance with a new ServiceControl Audit instance.
 Follow this sequence of steps: